 A solid paddle is one of the most important things that you need to have in your equipment arsenal while out in the water in your kayak.

-Many if not all kayak paddles currently available on the market will float if left in the water undisturbed.
-This is a really important feature that ever kayak owner should pay attention to when selecting the right paddle for them because it can help prevent you from losing your paddle which will ensure that you maintain a straight forward direction under all conditions.
+All kayak paddles will float if left in the water undisturbed.
+This is a really important feature that ever kayak owner should pay attention to when selecting the right paddle for them because it can help prevent you from losing your paddle.

 Manufacturers make kayak paddles in all sorts of material compositions including metal, carbon fiber, reinforced plastic, and many other materials.
 Most of these materials are designed to float in the water and do however some of them do not because of their overall weight and density.
 This is something you will want to keep in mind before finalizing the purchase of any kayak paddle option to ensure that yours does not float away downstream while your rowing.